Specific Populations

 Retatrutide

 Retatrutide is not FDA-approved for any indication.
-Women of childbearing age must use contraception during GLP-1 treatment.
+All GLP-1 medications must be discontinued before pregnancy (typically 2+ months prior).
+GLP-1 medications may affect oral contraceptive absorption.
+Discuss reproductive planning with your healthcare provider before starting treatment.
 Compounded semaglutide ($99/mo) and tirzepatide ($125/mo) are available now.

 Medical Disclaimer

 This article is for informational purposes only and does not constitute medical advice.
 Retatrutide is not FDA-approved for any indication.
-Women over 40 should discuss perimenopause management, bone health, and weight loss with their healthcare providers.
-Do not start or stop any medication without consulting your doctor.
+Women should discuss reproductive planning, contraception, and bone health with their healthcare providers before starting any weight loss medication.
+GLP-1 medications must be discontinued before pregnancy.

 Compounded semaglutide from $99/mo.
 Compounded tirzepatide from $125/mo.
-Physician-supervised care.
+Personalized, provider-supervised care.

 View Treatment Options